|

 and Lone Bear.

-The woman of Crazy Horse's dreams was Black
+The girl of Crazy Horse's dreams was

 Buffalo Woman, Red Cloud's niece, who was unfortunately married

-to another guy of the name No Water.
+to another guy, named No Water.

 with her.
 No Water

-antsy and arranged for Crazy Horse to marry the decent woman
+handled the incident by arranging for Crazy Horse to marry the decent woman

 who was half Cheyenne and half French.

-The author Larry McMurtry states in his
+Author Larry McMurtry states in his

-book Crazy Horse (1999, Penguin) page 72, "Black Buffalo
+book Crazy Horse (1999, Penguin) page 72,

 Woman's fourth child, a daughter, was notably light-skinned; perhaps